The RV Loan Pre-Approval Process

 You should be wary of "shopping" your RV loan pre-approval to multiple brokers since each one will pull your credit report from one or all three credit bureaus several times.
 Each broker's loan processing department will need to pull your credit for their own records and information as well as any lender(s) the loan is sent to for potential approval.

-Complete Our On-Line Application Now!
+Complete Our Easy RV Loan Pre-Application Now!

 Multiple credit inquiries can lower your credit score by several points per inquiry, although lenders realize that some inquiries are part of any loan approval and consider a few to be normal.
 Excessive inquiries, 3 to 4 or more in a very short period of time can damage your borrowing ability.
 Multiple credit inquiries or "Hits" as they are sometimes called, may appear as if you are shopping for loans because you have been turned down elsewhere, even if that isn't the case.